A California Tenant's Right to Repair and Deduct Rent

 - All electrical has been done to code and is in good working condition.

-- The interior and exterior of the building is clean and free from dirt, debris, rodents and vermin.
+- The interior and exterior of the building are clean and free from dirt, debris, rodents, and vermin.

 - Landlord supplies appropriate number of trash receptacles and receptacles are in good condition.